lidistat67/python-bank-revamped/README.md

 - And more

 # How to install Python-bank.
-Please click here to see how to install python-bank
+Please go here for the installation guide https://github.com/lidistat67/python-bank-revamped/wiki/Installation

 # If you experience any bug please submit it to the issues tab.